 Do Lactation Products Actually Work?

-In hopes of increasing milk supply, many may turn to store-bought products that claim to help.
+In hopes of increasing milk supply, many people may turn to store-bought products that claim to help.
 According to the pros, lactation cookies, bars and teas may not work the way you think.

 "Most of these bars and cookies provide carbohydrates and calories — something that many breastfeeding people aren't getting enough of," Phelps says.
 "Similarly, many teas and powders increase your hydration and electrolytes, which are crucial for milk supply."